BloomTech-Labs/community-calendar-ios/Community Calendar/Pods/Apollo/scripts/apollo/README.md

 OPTIONS
-  -c, --config=config        Path to your Apollo config file -t, --tag=tag              The variant of the service to delete --endpoint=endpoint        The url of your service
+  -c, --config=config        Path to your Apollo config file

+  -g, --graph=graph          The ID of the graph in Apollo Graph Manager for which to delete an implementing service.
+                             Overrides config file if set.

+  -v, --variant=variant      The variant to delete the implementing service from

+  -y, --yes                  Bypass confirmation when deleting a service

+  --endpoint=endpoint        The URL for the CLI use to introspect your service

   --header=header            Additional header to send to server for introspectionQuery.
 May be used multiple times to
                              add multiple headers.
 NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

-  --key=key                  The API key for the Apollo Engine service
+  --key=key                  The API key to use for authentication to Apollo Graph Manager

   --serviceName=serviceName  (required) Provides the name of the implementing service for a federated graph
 ```